littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 GOVERNMENT VARIETY PACK
 A grab bag of new civics and government types.

 This is a backup version for Stellaris v.2.6.* (Verne).
+The current version can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=901988941

 1. New Civics